mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/gui/cluster/index.md

 Figure 1 - Cluster Overview

-This view displays General details, Mesos details, Marathon details, and information about your Bootstrap configuration.
+This view displays General details, Apache&reg; Mesos&reg; details, Marathon&trade; details, and information about your Bootstrap configuration.

 You can see the IP address of your cluster from the drop down menu in the upper right corner.